daoyuan14/2021-09-sushitrident/README.md

 - [ ] Add all of the code to this repo that you want reviewed
 - [ ] Create a PR to this repo with the above changes.

 ---

-# ⭐️ Sponsor: Provide marketing details

-- [ ] Your logo (URL or add file to this repo - SVG or other vector format preferred)
-- [ ] Your primary Twitter handle
-- [ ] Any other Twitter handles we can/should tag in (e.g. organizers' personal accounts, etc.)
-- [ ] Your Discord URI
-- [ ] Your website
-- [ ] Optional: Do you have any quirks, recurring themes, iconic tweets, community "secret handshake" stuff we could work in?
-How do your people recognize each other, for example?
-- [ ] Optional: your logo in Discord emoji format

----